Distance: 68 miles out and back

 At first the ride does not impress.
 You do 3 miles of up, then 5 miles of down through plain Sierra forest.
 The truth is, the forest here is dry, rather bedraggled, and often fire-damaged, compared to KC/S’s other highway to the south, Hwy 198, where the forest is lusher, the road contour is more varied, and you ride by giant sequoias.
 At Mile 6.7 you pass the turn-off to Hume Lake, and at mile 8 you emerge from the trees and see the canyon you are going to ride into, at which point your heart soars like a hawk (or trembles like a leaf, depending on your nature).
 Kings Canyon is enormous and mighty—deeper than the Grand Canyon in places—and you’re going to spend the rest of the ride exploring its wonders.

 Drop 8 miles and 2400 ft through a Best-of-the-Best descent.
 You’re passing turn-out after turn-out with incredible views, but they’re easier to take in when you’re climbing out at 7 mph.
-After you pass the foundations of Kings Canyon Lodge, destroyed in 2015’s devastating Rough Fire, the road takes a right turn and levels out and meanders up and down to Boyden Caverns (closed permanently but clearly signed at 18 miles in).
+After you pass the foundations of Kings Canyon Lodge, destroyed in 2015’s devastating Rough Fire, the road takes a right turn and levels out and meanders up and down to Boyden Caverns (closed for years but recently reopened and worth a visit).
 The few miles from the leveling-out to just past Boyden are the geologically richest and visually most spectacular miles on the ride—linger and take in your surroundings.
 I know of no riding to match it.
 Mother Nature has done some of her best rock work here.
 Soon the road joins up with the Kings River, a boulder-strewn series of cascades and pools, to add to your pleasure.